polarwinkel/raspi_sd_save/README.md

 ## Why this is here

-My Raspberry-Pi's keep eating my micro-sd-cards like - well - like raspberrys.
+My Raspberry-Pi's kept eating my micro-sd-cards like - well - like raspberrys.

 This is, as I think, due to unfortunate default settings in the raspbian image.

-An sd-card is not suitable to act as a swap or for permanent logging.
-So there is a need for raspbian to stop doing it.
+An sd-card is not suitable to act as swap-space or for permanent logging.
+So there is a need for raspbian to stop doing that.

 ## What this does